 Native American and Tribal Governments

 Historically, individuals residing in California’s Tribal communities are among the least likely to respond to the decennial Census.
-That is why the state Census Office has woven outreach to Native American and Tribal populations throughout each of its outreach and communication efforts.
+That is why the state California Complete Count – Census 2020 (Census Office) has woven outreach to Native American and Tribal populations throughout each of its outreach and communication efforts.

 The California Census Office Policy

 Open and respectful communication with tribal representatives is essential.
-The CCC will engage in early, inclusive and frequent communications with Tribal leaders regarding any issues that may arise pertaining to or potentially impacting Tribes.
-In addition, the CCC will designate a high-level member of executive staff to serve as the CCC Tribal Liaison.
-This information will be maintained on the CCC’s website and the Governor’s Tribal Advisor’s website.
+The Census Office will engage in early, inclusive and frequent communications with Tribal leaders regarding any issues that may arise pertaining to or potentially impacting Tribes.
+In addition, the Census Office will designate a high-level member of executive staff to serve as the California Census Tribal Liaison.
+This information will be maintained on the Census Office website and the Governor’s Tribal Advisor’s website.

 California Census Office – Tribal Government Liaisons